 The Greeks then elected new generals.
 One of these generals was Xenophon, the Athenian philosopher and historian.
 In his seven volume work the Anabasis, Xenophon has described the spectacular retreat of the Greek forces from Persia.
 The Greek hoplites marched for weeks through the desert where little food was available.
 They marched through snow-filled mountain passes.
 They fought several battles on their way.
 Whatever they needed to sustain themselves, they got through force or diplomacy.
 Their aim was to reach the Black Sea where some Greek cities were located.
 The word “Anabasis” is generally translated as The March Up Country or as The March of the Ten Thousand.

 Xenophon’s account of the exploits of the 10,000 Greek hoplites in Persia became famous in the Greek world.
 The Greeks did not see the seven books of Anabasis as a story of retreat through Persia but as a blueprint for defeating the Persian Empire.
-Three generations later, the Anabasis must have inspired Alexander (the future Alexander the Great) into believing that a disciplined Greek army could capture the Persian Empire.
+Three generations later, Alexander (the future Alexander the Great) used the information in the Anabasis to develop a military strategy for capturing the Persian Empire.